 OpenHighlight structural changes between two versions of a Markdown document.
 Unified diff output showing added, removed, and changed lines.
 Free, browser-based.

-OpenTrack Markdown changes across drafts with unified diff.
-Use for editorial review rounds, approval workflows, and content audits.
+OpenTrack Markdown changes across drafts with a unified diff for review rounds, approval workflows, and content audits.
+Git-style +/- output with 4 lines of context isolates every edit between two drafts.
+Browser-only — no draft is uploaded.

 OpenDivide a large Markdown document into separate chapter files at H1 or H2 boundaries.
 Download all chapters as a ZIP.
 Pro feature.